VictorMakarov1/Veda/README.md

 2. Run Veda22Setup.exe as administrator.

-3. Veda22Setup.exe will create a new folder in C:\Program files named Veda22
+3. Veda22Setup.exe will create a new folder in C:\Program Files named Veda22
    and put to it Veda22.exe(the system Veda22).

 4. Create a shortcut on the descktop for Veda22.exe.